 labelA label is a special symbol which is assigned the value and type of the current program location counter.
 A label can consist of letters, digits and underscore characters ().
 The first character cannot be a digit.
+The label can also be a number.
 A label which is prefixed by whitespace (spaces or tabs) has to be followed by a colon (:).
 The size of an identifier is only limited by the amount of available memory.